warmana/cloudant-docs-fork/source/includes/basics/_index.md

 If you use an unsupported HTTP request type with a URL that does not support the specified type, a [405](http.html#405) error is returned, listing the supported HTTP methods, as shown in the example.

 ## JSON
-Cloudant stores documents using JSON (JavaScript Object Notion) encoding, so anything encoded into JSON can be stored as a document.
+Cloudant stores documents using JSON (JavaScript Object Notation) encoding, so anything encoded into JSON can be stored as a document.
 Files like images, videos, and audio are called BLObs (binary large objects) and can be stored as attachments within documents.

 More information about JSON can be found in the [JSON Guide](json.html).